diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 Look through the workflow to make sure all instances and inputs are configured correctly.
 Please check the following as it tend to be misconfigured: Under the `Unzip Track Reads` stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of Slack (for more information about memory and other instances in DNAnexus, click [here](https://github.com/lunfardista/VGP1.6_tutorial/tree/master/updated_workflow/docs/DNAnexus_instances.md)).

 Once the workflow is configured, select the `BAM Files` input under the `BAM to FASTA` stage.
 This will pop up a dialogue window to select input files.
-Select the _PacBio Sequel Reads_ from the `pacbio` folder as input.
+Select the _PacBio Sequel Reads_ from the `pacbio` folder as input (as a good practice, please always select the corresponding files by locating them in their respective folders).

 ![BAM to FASTA input](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/BAMtoFASTAinput.png)